syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/link.md

----
-title: "Blazor Rich Text Editor | Hyperlink - Insert/remove link"
-component: "Rich Text Editor"
-description: "This section explains how to handle hyperlinks within the Blazor Rich Text Editor with insert link, remove a link, auto-link conversion, and more."
----

 # Link

 A hyperlink can be inserted into the editor for quick access to the related information.
 The hyperlink itself can be a text or an image.